-Salaries and benefits for the quarter were slightly below budgeted expectations.
-Vacancies have contributed to salary savings and will continue through the end of the fiscal year
+Salaries and benefits for the year were slightly below budgeted expectations.
+Vacancies have contributed to salary savings.

-Services & Supplies
+Services & Supplies shown in thousands

-The services and supplies expenditures for the quarter were slightly lower than expected but in line with historical patterns.
+The services and supplies expenditures for the year were lower than expected but in line with historical patterns.